dfinity/portal/docs/developer-docs/deploy/computation-and-storage-costs.md

 | HTTPS outcall request                | For sending an HTTPS outcall to a server outside the IC, per message (`http_request`)                          | 400,000,000                 | 1,046,153,846               |
 | HTTPS outcall payload                | For sending an HTTPS outcall to a server outside the IC, per request and payload byte (`http_request`)         | 100,000                     | 261,538                     |

-Notes:
+**Notes:**
 * System API calls are just like normal function calls from the WebAssembly stand point.
 The number of instructions each call takes depends on the work done.
 * Bitcoin testnet prices remain currently as is to not break existing canisters, and thus are an exception to the linear scaling of pricing.
 * The Bitcoin feature for Bitcoin Mainnet is launched initially on a subnet with slightly less than 34 nodes that will be grown over time, but the 34-node price as advertised above is charged to avoid frequent price changes. **The Bitcoin API on high-replication subnets requires to send more cycles as specified for future-proofness.** Bitcoin pricing charges the actually required Wasm instructions of the Bitcoin canister to achieve fair charging.
 See the [Bitcoin documentation](https://internetcomputer.org/docs/current/developer-docs/integrations/bitcoin/bitcoin-how-it-works) for further details regarding the specifics of Bitcoin pricing.

 Cycles Cost per Transaction (as of November 23, 2022)

-The $USD cost for transactions below is based on the above cycle costs.
+The USD cost for transactions below is based on the above cycle costs.
 1 XDR is equal to 1 Trillion cycles.
-As of August 29, 2022, the exchange rate for 1 XDR = $1.308860.
+As of November, 2022, the exchange rate for 1 XDR = $1.308860.
 The exchange rate for USD/XDR may vary and it will impact the conversion rate.
 For XDR exchange rates please visit: <https://www.imf.org/external/np/fin/data/rms_sdrv.aspx>

-To derive the estimated GB Storage per month, we assume a 30 day month.
+To derive the estimated cost for a GB Storage per month, we assume a 30 day month.

 | Transaction                          | Description                                                                                                    | 13-node Application Subnets | 34-node Application Subnets |
 |--------------------------------------|----------------------------------------------------------------------------------------------------------------|-----------------------------|-----------------------------|